celoyd/potato/README.md

 ### Comparison to ZS-Pan

-Here we compare Ripple’s output to the output of [ZS-Pan](https://github.com/coder-qicao/ZS-Pan), a recent research algorithm which is [published](https://www.sciencedirect.com/science/article/abs/pii/S1566253523003172) and claims to meet or exceed state-of-the-art methods.
-(The choice of ZS-Pan is not for any specifics of its design, but somewhat arbitrarily because (a) it makes a peer-reviewed claim to high quality and (b) it is well enough implemented and documented that it’s easy to run.)
+Here we compare Ripple’s output to the output of [ZS-Pan](https://github.com/coder-qicao/ZS-Pan), a recent research algorithm which is [published](https://www.sciencedirect.com/science/article/abs/pii/S1566253523003172) and claims to exceed recent state-of-the-art methods.
+(The choice of ZS-Pan is not for any specifics of its design, but somewhat arbitrarily because (a) it makes a peer-reviewed claim to high quality and (b) it’s well enough implemented and documented that it’s easy to run.)

 <details><summary>Process for generating ZS-Pan comparison</summary>
-Other than the python libraries, this process will use the ImageMagic CLI tools and [`uv`](https://github.com/astral-sh/uv).
+Other than the python libraries, this process will use the ImageMagic CLI tools and [uv](https://github.com/astral-sh/uv).
 For both there are many alternatives (Photoshop, numpy, …; pip, conda, …), and translations should be straightforward.

 ```bash
 cd ~/Documents